 Cancellation cover can offer you exactly that, but once again you'll need to be aware of the terms of your policy.
 Most will cover you if you fall ill or get called for jury service.
 Many will also cover the illness of a close relative, but the definition of what constitutes a close relative will change from policy to policy.

 It is highly advisable to take out cancellation insurance at the same time as booking your trip.
 If something happens before you get a chance to arrange insurance, you're not covered.

 Whilst we'd all like to pay less for our insurance, you should be very careful about adding a deductible that is too high.
 Healthcare costs, in particular, can quickly rack up when you're traveling.
-Thank about whether you'd actually be willing to pay your $250 deductible to cover a doctor's appointment.
+Think about whether you'd actually be willing to pay your $250 deductible to cover a doctor's appointment.

 There are a lot of insurance providers out there, all offering different products at different prices.

 So it really does pay to shop around.
 Make sure that you are always comparing like with like.
 One policy may be cheaper than another, but are they actually offering the same levels of cover?
 Decide on exactly the cover you want, then compare providers who can offer that until you find the one you want to go with.